FocalDesk/focaldesk-releases/README.md

 🌐 Website & purchase: focaldesk.net · $4.99, one-time, yours forever.
 No subscription, no account, no telemetry.

 ⬇ Download
-Download the latest version — Windows 10/11, 64-bit.
+Download the latest version for Windows 10/11, 64-bit.

 The download is free; a license key (from focaldesk.net) is required to use the app.
 Lost your key?
 Recover it at focaldesk.net.